Journalism -- Nevada

 Overview The Department of Journalism officially became the Donald W. Reynolds School of Journalism on September 14, 1984.
 These records include materials about the establishment of the new school including bylaws, correspondence, curriculum materials, and information about deans, faculty, and benefactors.
 Planning and promotional materials for events sponsored by the Reynolds School are also included.

-Abstract Story of the author's experiences as part owner of the Virginia City news, along with Aldo Perino and Milo Saling; also descriptions and history of Virginia City, Nevada.
+Abstract Arma McCusker was part owner of the Nevada newspaper, the Virginia City news from 1949-1952.
+Contains story of the author's experiences as part owner of the Virginia City news, along with Aldo Perino and Milo Saling; also descriptions and history of Virginia City, Nevada.

 Identifier: AC 0255